ewagn/ewagn/README.md

 - 👋 Hi, I’m @ewagn
 - 👀 I’m interested in data science, data analyse,
-- 🌱 I’m currently learning MySQL, MERISE, python, pandas,
+- 🌱 I’m currently learning MySQL, MERISE, python, pandas, scikitlearn, ...
+I attend a professional courses during 2 years on Data science and Artificial intelligence
-- 💞️ I’m looking to collaborate on wide projets in data science
+- 💞️ I’m looking to collaborate on wide projects in data science possibly linked to environnement protection and social sciences
-- 📫 How to reach me: mail
+- 📫 How to reach me: mail @ etienne.wagner@gmail.com

 <!---
 ewagn/ewagn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.